Bangkok, Thailand’s capital and most populous city, is a haven to cheapskate, shopaholics and temple lovers alike.

 Sunblock.
 Temperature in Bangkok can get pretty hot and humid so better protect your skin especially when doing the temple pilgrimage.

-Bring dollars with you and exchange them to Thai baht when you’re already in Bangkok.
+Bring US dollars with you and exchange them to Thai baht when you’re already in Bangkok.
 To be safe, exchange your dollars from banks in Chatuchak and Pratunam areas.
 We always go to Kasikorn Bank (the green bank) because they always have good rates.

 - Good for 2 persons for 4 days and 3 nights